tian-pengfei/tian-pengfei.github.io/_english/001_english.md

-## Discussion

-1. What was the most memorable thing from your childhood?

-2. How was your relationship with your parents during your childhood?

-3. Have you ever felt like life is hopeless?

-4. What did you often do during your childhood?

-5. What are the best things about being an adult?

-6. What are the best things about being an adult?

 ## Create sentences

 "Please create sentences using the following words, and ask your tutor to check if their usage is correct."